tldr-pages/tldr/pages/common/kubectl.md

 `kubectl cluster-info`

-- Display an explanation of the fields shown:
+- Display an explanation of the specific field:

 `kubectl explain pods.spec.containers`